Constituent (linguistics): Clefting

-The examples suggest that the each of the individual words could, put, off, the, and customers are not constituents, contrary to what most theories of syntax assume.
+The examples suggest that each of the individual words could, put, off, the, and customers are not constituents, contrary to what most theories of syntax assume.
 In this respect, clefting is like many of the other tests for constituents in that it only succeeds at identifying certain phrasal strings as constituents.

 VP-ellipsis (verb phrase ellipsis)

 The VP-ellipsis test checks to see which strings containing one or more predicative elements (usually verbs) can be elided from a sentence.
 Strings that can be elided are deemed constituents: The symbol ∅ is used in the following examples to mark the position of ellipsis: